aurel84/REIMAGR/README.md

 - Select option (5) to run First Aid (not required but recommended) >
 - Select option (6) to Reboot Client MacBook.

 2.)
 Go throug the Apple Setup Process.
 After you have created a Local Account, you should be at the Desktop, and should see your Customizations and Installed Apps.
-You are done.
+You are done with imaging steps, and the first account creation.
+If you are configuring any further user accounts, the templates for them will also mirrior the first account, going forward.